 It is also important to establish your own business culture before setting up and operating your business.

 Create a vision, or mission statement, for your business.
 What is it that your business will do for others and how will it do it?
 For example, the vision for my Company, Accounts Receivable Solutions, is:

 “To help small and medium sized businesses that sell on credit to other businesses get paid by supplying affordable credit management services in a timely manner.”

 That is the essence of my business operations.

-All that you do in your business is governed by personal attitudes and values and these values are determined by how you act in your personal life as well as you interactions with others in your business dealings.
+All that you do in your business is governed by personal attitudes and values; these values are determined by how you act in your personal life as well as your interactions with others in your business dealings.

 The following are my core values which, if you were to adopt them too, will help make your business more successful and a valuable investment financially:

 Always deal with clients, customers, colleagues and all other parties with the utmost integrity and as you would expect them to deal with you.

 In all of your interactions demonstrate a caring and courteous manner.
 Be polite and show respect.
 This isn’t a ‘soppy’ attitude, it is one that shows that you are keen to help others with their problems.
 If you don’t care about your customers, they won’t be your customers for long.